mixxxdj/manual/source/chapters/configuration.rst

 apparent if your audio sample rate is too low.

 .. warning:: A sample rate of 96kHz takes Mixxx over twice as long to compute.
-             Keep in mind that increasing the samplerate will increase CPU usage and likely raise the minimum latency you can achieve.
+             Keep in mind that increasing the sample rate will increase CPU usage and likely raise the minimum latency you can achieve.

 Audio API
 ---------